(with Oriana Bandiera, Adnan Khan and Andrea Prat) May 2021, Conditionally accepted, Quarterly Journal of Economics

 To fight evasion, many developing countries resort to production-inefficient tax policies.
 This includes minimum tax schemes whereby firms are taxed on either profits or turnover, depending on which tax liability is larger.
 Such schemes create non-standard kink points, which allow for eliciting evasion responses to switches between profit and turnover taxes using a bunching approach.
 Using administrative tax records on corporations in Pakistan, we estimate that turnover taxes reduce evasion by up to 60-70% of corporate income.
 Incorporating this in a calibrated optimal tax model, we find that switching from profit to turnover taxation increases revenue by 74% without reducing aggregate profits, despite the production inefficiency that it introduces.

-(with Jonas Hjort and David Szakonyi) December 2018
+(with Jonas Hjort and David Szakonyi) October 2019, Revise and Resubmit, American Economic Review

 This paper exploits employee-employer matched administrative tax data on firms and salaried workers in Pakistan to explore the underappreciated role of firms in determining how workers’ taxable earnings respond to taxation.
 I present evidence on three ways in which firms affect workers’ earnings responses.
 First, third-party reporting of salaries by employers makes underreporting taxable income more costly for workers and reduces evasion of the income tax.
 Second, firms’ equilibrium salary-hours offers respond endogenously to the presence of adjustment costs in the labour market by tailoring offers to aggregate worker preferences.
 Third, workers learn about the tax schedule from firms’ salary offers, making them more responsive to taxation both contemporaneously (by 130%) and in subsequent years (by 100%).
 However, while third-party reporting makes misreporting more costly, it does not eliminate it in a low tax-capacity setting: 19% of workers still underreport their salaries, leading to a loss of about 5% of tax revenue, and indicating high returns to investments in improving enforcement capacity.
 The large role played by firms in determining workers’ earnings implies that firms need to play a central role in our analysis of income taxation in lower income countries.